plsmeghana/learning-demo/README.md

 # learning-demo
-This is my first Repository for learning
+This is my first Repository for learning.
 Author - Meghana Pusuluri